open-mmlab/mmaction2/docs/en/user_guides/1_config.md

   test_evaluator = val_evaluator  # Config of testing evaluator

   train_cfg = dict(  # Config of training loop
       type='EpochBasedTrainLoop',  # Name of training loop
       max_epochs=100,  # Total training epochs
       val_begin=1,  # The epoch that begins validating val_interval=1)  # Validation interval
   val_cfg = dict(  # Config of validation loop
       type='ValLoop')  # Name of validation loop
   test_cfg = dict( # Config of testing loop
       type='TestLoop')  # Name of testing loop

-  # Learning policy
+  # learning policy
   param_scheduler = [  # Parameter scheduler for updating optimizer parameters, support dict or list
       dict(type='MultiStepLR',  # Decays the learning rate once the number of epoch reaches one of the milestones begin=0,  # Step at which to start updating the parameters end=100,  # Step at which to stop updating the parameters by_epoch=True,  # Whether the scheduled parameters are updated by epochs milestones=[40, 80],  # Steps to decay the learning rate gamma=0.1)  # Multiplicative factor of learning rate decay ]

   # optimizer
   optim_wrapper = dict(  # Config of optimizer wrapper
       type='OptimWrapper',  # Name of optimizer wrapper, switch to AmpOptimWrapper to enable mixed precision training optimizer=dict(  # Config of optimizer.
 Support all kinds of optimizers in PyTorch.
 Refer to https://pytorch.org/docs/stable/optim.html#algorithms type='SGD',  # Name of optimizer
           lr=0.01,  # Learning rate
           momentum=0.9,  # Momentum factor
           weight_decay=0.0001),  # Weight decay
       clip_grad=dict(max_norm=40, norm_type=2))  # Config of gradient clip

   # runtime settings
   default_scope = 'mmaction'  # The default registry scope to find modules.
 Refer to https://mmengine.readthedocs.io/en/latest/tutorials/registry.html